SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: SafeMERGE: Selective Layer-Wise Safe LoRA Model Merging

 \section{SafeMERGE: Selective Layer-Wise Safe LoRA Model Merging}

-Given an aligned model and a task-specific dataset, our goal is to fine-tune the model to maximize task utility while minimizing safety degradation.
-We focus on efficient LoRA fine-tuning \citep{hu2021loralowrankadaptationlarge} which is widely used in practice.
-SafeMERGE achieves this goal by constructing (i) a \textit{fine-tuned model}, obtained by fine-tuning on task-specific data, and (ii) a \textit{safe model}, obtained by fine-tuning on safety-aligned data (e.g., harmful prompt-safe response pairs; see Appendix \ref{sec:B_2}).
+Given an aligned model (e.g., an instruct or chat variant) and a task-specific dataset, our goal is to fine-tune the model to maximize task utility while minimizing safety degradation.
+To this end, we focus on parameter-efficient LoRA fine-tuning~\citep{hu2021loralowrankadaptationlarge}, which is widely adopted in practice (see \refapp{sec:lora}).
+SafeMERGE achieves this goal by constructing two complementary models: (i) the fine-tuned model trained on task-specific data, and (ii) a safe model trained on safety-aligned data (e.g., harmful-prompt–safe-response pairs).
+It then selectively merges only those fine-tuned layers that underwent safety degradation with the corresponding layers from the safe model.
+While this introduces an additional preparation step, our experiments show that fine-tuning the safety model is straightforward and requires only little data that can be sourced from publicly available safety datasets (see \refapp{sec:B_2}).
+Furthermore, because the safe model is \emph{task-agnostic}, it only needs to be trained once and can be reused across different fine-tuning tasks.